18gssidhu10/18gssidhu10.github.io/writeups/TUDCTF2025/tastecontrol.md

 Last but not least, we have the main menu.
 The main menu shows the options we saw on puTTY.
 In option 1 we see this: `printf("Byte %d = %02x\n\n", i, cache[i]);`.
 I assumed that the cache has the data that was written to `print_buf`.
 It is not written anywhere explicitly, but it is the most logical option because otherwise there is no way to solve the challenge afaik.
 Option 2 calls `inspect_index` and like I already explained, it writes the decrypted byte into `print_buf` and the system crashes.

+## Putting everything together

+So now that we know what the code does, let's actually put everything together: